nicolasiensen/nicolasiensen.github.io/_posts/2022-03-11-running-rails-system-tests-with-docker.md

 ![system-tests-longest](/assets/img/posts/2022-02-25-rails-system-tests-with-docker/system-tests-longest.gif)

-## Bonus step: Testing with other web browsers
+## Bonus step: Support testing with other web browsers

 With a few modifications to the new setup, we can run the system tests using any other web browser supported by Selenium.